Neelamgajbhiye/OnlineVotingApp/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project shows use of redux state management in react application

 ## Live Project link: https://tlf2l4-3000.preview.csb.app/